rit-sse/governing-docs/constitution.md

 2. The candidate must have earned Active membership while at RIT or NTID.
 3. The candidate must have applied for alumni membership within six months of leaving RIT or NTID.
 Alumni membership can also be granted after the six month time period upon approval of the Primary Officers.
-The Officers’ Policy shall specify the application process for Alumni membership.
+The Officers' Policy shall specify the application process for Alumni membership.